-A DBN is a type of Bayesian network (Heckerman, 1995) that is ideally suited to sequential data, such as acoustic speech signals in speech recognition or DNA and protein sequences in biological sequence analysis.
-Because DBNs subsume hidden Markov models (HMMs), and because HMMs have been widely and successfully used in a variety of sequence analysis tasks, it is likely that the much more powerful family of DBNs may further advance the field of bioinformatics.
-A DBN is constructed using a fixed-length template which is unrolled in order to model a sequence of any arbitrary length.
+A DBN is a type of Bayesian network (12) that is ideally suited to sequential data, such as acoustic speech signals in speech recognition or DNA or protein sequences in biological sequence analysis.
+Because DBNs subsume hidden Markov models (HMMs), and because HMMs have been widely and successfully used in a variety of sequence analysis tasks, it seems likely that the much more powerful family of DBNs may further advance the field of bioinformatics.
+A DBN is constructed using a fixed-length template which is then unrolled in order to model a sequence of any arbitrary length.
 The fact that the DBN is described using only a finite number of parameters, but can describe a sequence of unbounded length, is one of the powerful aspects of DBNs.
-A detailed description of the types of DBNs used in this work, but for the problem domain of speech recognition, can be found in (Bilmes and Bartels, 2005).
+The DBN template consists of at least two Bayesian network sections, and a set of edge connections between these sections.
+DBN unrolling occurs by repeating one of the sections an arbitrary number of times and using the inter-section connections as a pattern to connect each successive repeated section.
+A detailed description of the types of DBNs used in this work, but for the problem domain of speech recognition, can be found in (13).
 Because of their ability to model large complex phenomena, DBNs are particularly appropriate for modeling peptide fragment ion intensity.
-In addition, the DBN's governing parameters (which are automatically learned in this work) are highly interpretable, making them well-suited to provide scientific insight.
+In addition, the DBN's governing parameters (which are automatically learned in this work) are highly interpretable, making them well-suited to providing scientific insight.